Special Ed Paraprofessional

 * Assists with instruction of students one-on-one.

-* Assists in small group student instruction; tutors students at teacher's request.
+* Assists in small group student instruction and tutors students at teacher's request.

 * Assists various students with physical care (clothing, grooming, feeding, lifting, moving, health, safety, toileting) and other functional daily routines.